scipy-lectures/scientific-python-lectures/intro/scipy.rst

 .. plot:: pyplots/fftpack_signals.py
     :scale: 70

-.. topic:: :mod:`numpy.fft`
+.. topic:: `numpy.fft`

-   Numpy also has an implementation of FFT.
+   Numpy also has an implementation of FFT (:mod:`numpy.fft`).
 However, in general the scipy one should be preferred, as it uses more efficient underlying implementations.

 .. topic:: Worked example: Crude periodicity finding